atxwang/atxwang.github.io/_posts/reflections on year 1/trump_sundown.md

 layout: post
 title: Trump is sundowning.
 Does it matter?
 subtitle: thoughts on the Trump/Harris debate
-tags: [short, politics]
+tags: [short, rant, politics]
 ---
 so Kamala won the debate, partly to do with a good (better than expected) showing on her part, but mostly overshadowed by Trump's insanely horrific performance.

 ![polymarket](https://atxwang.github.io/assets/img/polymarket.png)

-much has already been said about Trump's [many lies and fumbles](https://www.npr.org/2024/09/11/g-s1-21932/fact-check-trump-harris-presidential-debate-2024) throughout the debate. it is clear that he lost on substance, but Trump was never liked for substance. he was liked for *style*, for catchy witticisms that can be parroted by 4chan edgelords and z-list rappers. and he lost on that! he's losing his swagger, and has been for a long time. take a look at his tweets, compared between the onset/duration of his previous candidacy/presidency and now:
+much has already been said about Trump's [many lies and fumbles](https://www.npr.org/2024/09/11/g-s1-21932/fact-check-trump-harris-presidential-debate-2024) throughout the debate. it is clear that he lost on substance, but Trump was never liked for substance. he was liked for *style*, for catchy witticisms that can be parroted by 4chan edgelords and z-list rappers. and he lost on that! he's losing his swagger, and has been for a long time. take a look at his Tweets, compared between the onset/duration of his previous candidacy/presidency and now:

 ![manysuchcases](https://atxwang.github.io/assets/img/manysuchcases.png)
 ![crooked hilary](https://atxwang.github.io/assets/img/crookedh.png)